speedmax/h2o-php/README.md

     {% endblock %}

-The page.html extends base.html, now you will be able to override any block previously defined.
+The `page.html` extends `base.html`, allowing us to override any block previously defined in `base.html`.

-There is a very good article about template inheritance in Django, in area of template inheritance h2o work exactly the same way.
+Below is an excellent article about template inheritance in Django.
+If you wish to understand H2o's template-inheritance system, this would be a great spot to start, since H2o's template-inheritance system is strongly influenced by Django's.

 [Power of inheritance][3] is a very good blog post explaining inheritance